This is the multi-page printable view of this section. Click here to print.

 A finding is a discovery of significance made following the completion of a scan.
 Findings result from the default out-of-the-box implementation of rule sets called Finding policies.

-To view the findings associated with a project or package:
+To view the findings associated with a project:

 1. From the left sidebar, navigate to Projects.

 4. Review the list of findings.
-To see more information about a specific finding click the finding to see the finding details.
+Click the finding to see its details.

 Finding attributes are characteristics or properties associated with each discovered issue or result obtained from a scan.
 These attributes could include the following details and metadata.